 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Vinalhaven - North Haven has relatively fewer families with younger children, and/or college students.
 Combined, this makes Vinalhaven - North Haven a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Vinalhaven - North Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Vinalhaven - North Haven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Compared to the rest of the country, citizens of Vinalhaven - North Haven spend much less time in their cars: on average, their commute to work is only 15.58 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Vinalhaven - North Haven is one of the most well-educated cities in the nation.
-49.12% of adults in Vinalhaven - North Haven have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Vinalhaven - North Haven ranks among the highest in the nation.
+Of the 25-and-older adult population in Vinalhaven - North Haven, 49.12% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Vinalhaven - North Haven in 2022 was $68,600, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $274,400 for a family of four.
 However, Vinalhaven - North Haven contains both very wealthy and poor people as well.